-The Children’s Cancer Unit Charity (formerly known as the Northern Ireland Children’s Cancer Unit Fund) is a registered charity and depends on donations from supporters.
+The Children’s Cancer Unit Charity is a registered charity and depends on donations from supporters.
 All the funds raised are used to care for children in the province who suffer with all forms of childhood cancer and selected benign haematological conditions.
 Administration costs are kept to the bare minimum.

 Learn more about us by watching our video:

 The Children’s Cancer and Haematology Unit cares for children up to the age of 16 with cancer and blood disorders.
-Around 50 new patients with malignant conditions are seen every year.
+Around 60-70 new patients with malignant conditions, and a similar number with blood disorders, are seen every year.
 A similar number are assessed for benign conditions such as sickle cell and low blood count.